C.J. Abrams Preview, Player Props: Nationals vs. Mets

 C.J.
 Abrams At The Plate

-- Abrams has reached base via a hit in 79 games this season (of 128 played), and had multiple hits in 30 of those games.

-- He has hit a home run in 11.7% of his games this year, and 2.9% of his plate appearances.
+- In 11.7% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.

-- Abrams has picked up an RBI in 26.6% of his games this season, with two or more RBI in 9.4% of his games.
-He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.